etsangsplk/go-sensor/README.md

 2) Adding a 'make dep' target to Makefile to run 'dep ensure'
 3) Removing vendor from .gitignore
 4) Git adding the files under /vendor and submitting

+Users of your repository will have to manually delete the vendor directory before they can pull your changes that have the vendor directory contents as part of the repo.

 ## Features
 * Implements [Splunk SSC Logging Standards](https://confluence.splunk.com/display/PROD/ERD%3A+Shared+Logging) structured leveled logging